Scratch Group for Maryland

 Spring 2022 Schedule:

-Jan 27: Scratch Review 101 - A review session of Scratch blocks, how to create teacher accounts, accessing additional features, and integrating Scratch into other programs.
+Jan 27: Scratch Review 101 - A review session on Scratch blocks, how to create teacher accounts, accessing additional features, and integrating Scratch into other programs.

 Mar 24*: Unplugged Scratch Learning - Using unplugged activities to prepare students to effectively use Scratch.

-Apr 28: Artifical Intelligence (AI) and Scratch - Learning how to connect Scratch programs with AI.
+Apr 28: Artificial Intelligence (AI) and Scratch - Learning how to connect Scratch programs with AI.

-- May 26: Scratch Favorites - An end of year review of Scratch best teaching practices, projects, and goals for the summer.
+- May 26: Scratch Favorites - An end-of-year review of Scratch's best teaching practices, projects, and goals for the summer.